 Did you know that even the most brilliant writers suffer from writer’s block every once in a while?
 Earnest Hemmingway was probably one of the most famous authors that experienced this really nasty condition for an author.
 History has also shown us that especially people who are dependent on their creativity tend to use drugs and psychedelics with the attempt to enhance their creativity and to overcome the moments of being uninspired during an author’s block.
 However, this is a blog about personal development, which is why I will show you some much more effective ways that helped me to overcome writer’s block effectively, without taking any harmful substances that could turn into an addiction.

-Overcoming the Writer’s Block:
+Overcoming Writer’s Block:

 Avoid procrastination and distractions

-From my own experience I know that whenever I stare at the a blank document in my computer, being stuck in writer’s block without having ideas on what to write down, I tend to distract myself, nearly automatically.
+From my own experience I know that whenever I stare at the blank document on my computer, being stuck in writer’s block without having ideas on what to write down, I tend to distract myself, nearly automatically.
 I think I can even say that it has become a habit to distract myself as much as possible, whenever I’m facing a writer’s block, which just increases the feeling of having no idea on what to write next.
 Often, I did not even realize that I was just surfing through the news sites on the internet as an attempt to procrastinate and distract myself.

 How does that help me to overcome writer’s block?
 I highly recommend you not to distract yourself when being stock in writer’s block.
 Writer’s block often occurs at the beginning of the writing process, when ideas refuse to arise and your creativity seems to have abandoned you.
 However, it pays off to fight and to overcome this barrier without distracting yourself, as you will know that once you are “in the flow” of writing ideas will start to arise and it becomes more and more easy to continue writing.

 I have noticed that I’m becoming more creative the later in the evening it gets; sometimes the very best ideas arose when I was lying comfortably in my bed.
 Normally I would have forgotten these ideas the very moment I had fallen asleep, only to experience the uncomfortable feeling that I must have forgotten something when waking up in the morning.
-That was the reason I made it a habit to write down these ideas on a piece of paper that is placed on the nightstand beside my bed.
-So, whenever I get up I have some words scribbled at my paper that help me to remember the wonderful ideas I had when lying in bed.
+That was the reason I made it a habit of writing down these ideas on a piece of paper that is placed on the nightstand beside my bed.
+So, whenever I get up I have some words scribbled on my paper that help me to remember the wonderful ideas I had when lying in bed.

 How does this tip help me overcoming my writer’s block?
 The writer’s block has a lot to do with a lack of creativity and inspiration, which is why it can be really helpful to write inspiring ideas down wherever you are, even if those ideas start to arise when you are lying in bed.
 What is most important is that you identify these situations that inspire you and where the best ideas arise.
 Some people get inspired by visiting a museum or an art gallery, so you could grab a little notebook and write down all the inspiring thoughts that pop into mind, whenever you visit such an exhibition.